laboon/CS1530/lectures/lecture14-concurrency.md

   * Should have been 2!
   * This is a critical section - a part of the code that should not be concurrently executed by two different threads.
   * Requires mutual exclusion of access
+  * Another way of thinking about it, atomic access
+    * Atomic access - from a logical perspective, everything happens at once
+  * `volatile` variables - specify that a value may change between accesses, even if not in this thread - prevents optiization

 * Quick way to avoid - use synchronized
 ```java